AdobeDocs/experience-cloud.en/help/triggers/create.md

 ---
 # Create an Experience Cloud trigger {#create-triggers}

+>[!AVAILABILITY]
+>
+>Adobe Experience Cloud Triggers new user interface is progressively rolled out to all customers.
+For more info, contact your Adobe representative.

+Create a trigger and configure the conditions for the trigger.
+For example, you can specify the criteria for a trigger's rules during a visit, such as metrics like Cart Abandon, or dimensions like the product name.
+When the rules are met, the trigger runs.

 >[!NOTE]
 >
 > The new user interface for Experience Cloud Triggers offers an intuitive experience to manage consumer behaviors and personalize user experiences.
 To switch back to the previous interface, click the **[!UICONTROL Go to classic mode]** button.

-Create a trigger and configure the conditions for the trigger.
-For example, you can specify the criteria for a trigger's rules during a visit, such as metrics like Cart Abandon, or dimensions like the product name.
-When the rules are met, the trigger runs.

 1. In the Experience Cloud, select the solution switcher menu, then **[!UICONTROL Triggers]**.